bringauto/module-gateway/test/README.md

 # Module Gateway - TESTS

 !!!
 NOTICE !!!
-Tests must be compiled with different compiler than **gcc** Otherwise, the build or run will fail with error: `AddressSanitizer:DEADLYSIGNAL`
+Tests should be compiled with a different compiler than **gcc-11**, which is used by default on Ubuntu 22.04.
+Otherwise, the build or run may fail with error: `AddressSanitizer:DEADLYSIGNAL`

 The only tested working compiler is **clang++-17**